Skip to Content

 Spray a layer of spray paint and let it dry 15 minutes.

-Flip the cans back so the open side is down.
+Flip the cans back so the open side is the bottom of the can pumpkin.

 Let the cans dry overnight.